nicholsonja/CCSCSE2017-nifty/README.md

 as small PNG images.
 The **original_images** are used to create the PPM files for the students.

 The **example\_&ast;** folders contain examples of the PPM file that students are given as well as several possible conversions.
+Inside each folder are a set of files, one PPM and several SVG files.
+The PPM file is the file given to the students.
+The SVG files are created by the students' programs.

+In these examples, the files begin with common prefixes:

+* **INPUT\_** : the PPM file given to students.
+* **circle\_** : in these examples each pixel in the PPM is converted to grayscale, and then an SVG `<circle/>` element is generated.
+The circle's radius is proportional to the gray level of the pixel.